Applications must include both a cover letter and a resume.

 The Research & Instruction Department (R&I) of the Hirsh Health Sciences Library is responsible for providing and developing services to meet the information needs of the staff, students, and faculty of the Health Sciences Campus.
-The campus is comprised of the Tufts University School of Medicine, the Tufts University School of Dental Medicine, Public Health and Professional Degree Programs, the Friedman School of Nutrition Science and Policy, the Sackler School of Graduate Biomedical Sciences, the Human Nutrition Research Center on Aging (HNRCA), and Tufts Medical Center.
-In addition, the Library serves the clinical faculty and students of affiliate teaching hospitals.
-The Department’s major activities are user education, reference, online and print information delivery, circulation, and reserves.
+The Campus is comprised of the Dental School, the Medical School (including programs in Public Health and Professional Programs), the Friedman School of Nutrition Science and Policy, as well as the Sackler School of Graduate Biomedical Sciences, and the Human Nutrition Research Center on Aging (HNRCA) at Tufts University.
+The Department’s major activities are user education, classroom and informal instruction, reference, online and print information delivery, and academic support.

-The Research & Instruction Librarian is responsible for coordinating and providing specialized information services to students, researchers, and clinicians.
-This position reports to the Head of Research & Instruction and serves as the R&I team liaison to the Tufts University School of Medicine, focusing on the faculty and students in the first two years of the MD program (pre-clinical), as well as the MD/MBA program, and other departments as assigned.
-The successful candidate will further develop existing programs that deliver library support to meet the information needs of this community, as well as explore new opportunities for outreach, consultation, training, and current awareness.
-This librarian will keep abreast of trends in medicine and medical education, and make collection development recommendations in those subject areas to the Head of Collections Management.
-As a member of the R&I team, this librarian will share in Library Service Desk duties, participate in group and individual instruction, serve on Tufts University library committees, and is expected to be professionally active.
-This position has the rank of Assistant Librarian.
+The Research & Instruction Librarian is responsible for coordinating and providing specialized information services to researchers and clinicians.
+This position reports to the Head of Research & Instruction and serves as the R&I team liaison to the researchers, faculty, staff, and students of the Sackler School of Graduate Biomedical Sciences.
+The successful candidate will cultivate relationships, assess information and education needs, and develop programs and curricula that deliver library support to the research and translational science community through outreach, consultation, training, and current awareness.
+This librarian will keep abreast of trends in molecular biology, genetics and related disciplines, make collection development recommendations in those subject areas to the Head of Collections Management, and represent the Hirsh Health Sciences Library in matters related to the development and implementation of University-wide scientific research data management.
+As a member of the R&I team, this librarian will share in Library Service Desk duties, participate in group instruction, serve on Tufts University library committees, and is expected to be professionally active.
+The successful candidate will start at the rank of Assistant Librarian.

 - 1-3 years of related academic library and/or research experience.